oracle-livelabs/adb/shared/workshops/adb-datastudio/common/create-user.md

 7. You need the following user roles to enable tools:

-    **DWROLE:** to grant access to load and store data **DATA_TRANSFORM_USER:** to grant access to transform data
+    - **DWROLE:** to grant access to load and store data
+    - **DATA\_TRANSFORM\_USER:** to grant access to transform data

-    > **Note:** Access to the data transform tool may give you visibility to other user's data since data access in the data transforms tool are shared between users.
+    > **Note:** Access to the Data Transforms tool may grant the user visibility to other users' data since the tool allows you to import and view data from any schema.
 Please be aware of this and enable this role selectively.

     Click on the **Granted Roles** banner at the top of the form and add the following roles by checking the boxes in the first (Granted) and third columns (Default):

     > **Note:** Ensure that for each role the **Granted** and **Default** options are selected.

-    - DWROLE
-    - DATA\_TRANSFORM\_USER

     ![Grant roles to the user](images/dwrole.png)